-(8) Effective Date.
-It is likely that the contemplated amendment of the regulations would apply only prospectively - that is, after the date it is published as a final regulation.
-But it should also be noted that it would apply only to the calculation of the estate tax when a provision like section 2036 (including those in chapter 14) applies.
-Thus, it should be expected to first apply to the estate of someone who dies after December 31, 2025, when the "sunset" enacted in 2017 occurs, Thus, it would achieve the "anti-abuse" outcome described above with respect to gifts made and other lifetime actions taken since 2017 that result in estate includability, whether or not those actions are taken before the regulations are amended.
+(9) Effective Date.
+The contemplated addition to the regulations would apply only prospectively - that is, only to the estates of decedents dying on or after April 27, 2022, the date the proposed addition was published in the Federal Register.
+But it should also be noted that it would apply to the calculation of the future estate tax, even if the gift includible, or treated as includible, in the gross estate was made before April 27, 2022.
+Thus, it should be expected to first apply to the estate of someone who dies after December 31, 2025, when the "sunset" enacted in 2017 occurs, which the preamble to the proposed addition acknowledges.
+In that way, it would achieve the "anti-abuse" outcome described above with respect to gifts made and other lifetime actions taken since 2017 that result in estate includability, even if those lifetime actions were taken before April 27, 2022.

-The Ways and Means Committee's proposal (see Part 2.b(2) above) to accelerate the "sunset" to January 1, 2022, could have meant that, unless the "anti-abuse" regulations were issued before the end of 2021 (which was possible but by no means certain), some persons who had made post-2017 gifts with potential for inclusion in the gross estate would die before the regulations were effective.
-Those persons' estates might have benefited from the anti-clawback bonus.
-Or the regulations might have provided for retroactive application to their estates, which is sometimes done in true "abuse" cases.
-Such planning after December 31, 2017, by persons who die after December 31, 2021, and after the regulations were final would have been caught in any event.
+The Ways and Means Committee's proposal (see Part 2.b(2) above) to accelerate the "sunset" to January 1, 2022, could have meant that, unless the "anti-abuse" addition was made before the end of 2021, some persons who had made post-2017 gifts with potential for inclusion in the gross estate might die before the regulations were effective.
+Those persons' estates might have benefited from the unintended anti-clawback bonus.
+Or the regulations might have provided for retroactive application to those estates, which is sometimes done in true "abuse" cases.
+Such planning after December 31, 2017, by persons who die on or after April 27, 2022, would have been caught in any event.